 Today we will be exploring the mountains of North Ossetia.
-We’ll visit the most famous sights: the greatest necropolis in the Caucasus (near Dargavs village), Midagrabin waterfalls (one of which is the Great Zeigalan, that is over 600 meters high).
-After mountain adventure we will drive back to Vladikavkaz and take relaxing walk in the downtown.
-After dinner we’ll meet and listen to “Kona”, a local folk-ensemble.
+We’ll visit the most famous sights: the greatest necropolis in the Caucasus (near Dargavs village).
+Continue to Khidikus village to have our lunch at “Sunny Valley” restaurant.
+After we will explore the most highland monastery of Russia which is located in this village.
+Drive back to Vladikavkaz and take relaxing walk in the downtown.
+Before dinner we’ll meet and listen to “Kona”, a local folk-ensemble.
 Overnight at hotel Aleksandrovsk 4*.
 (B,L,D)

 Sunday, Sep 15

 Today we will have a chance to visit the market of Vladikavkaz where we can try the local specialties and get our food supplies for the picnic lunch.
 Then we start our way towards the mountains of Ingushetia.
 We’ll visit the most interesting medieval settlements with defensive towers: Erzi, Egikal, Vovnushki and also the most ancient Christian church in Russia - Tkhaba-erdy.
 Continuing our drive, we arrive to Grozny.
 We will enjoy dinner and panoramic view at the restaurant situated on the 33rd floor.
 After dinner we will take a short walk around the city-center to marvel at the illuminated mosque known by the locals as “Heart of Chechnya”.
 It is one of the grandest mosques in Europe.
 Overnight at Grozniy city hotel 5*.
 (B,L,D)